Kathi Inman Berens, Ph.D.

 “A Hack of One’s Own: Feminist UX of Virtual Classroom Software,” presentation at MiT8: Media in Transition at M.I.T.
 May 3-5, 2013.

-“Uncle Roger’s Grandmother: a Feminist History of Early Hypertext,” presentation at the Digital Humanities conference in Lincoln Nebraska July 17-19, 2013.
+“Judy Malloy’s Seat at the (Database) Table: A Feminist Reception History,” presentation at the Digital Humanities conference in Lincoln Nebraska July 17-19, 2013.

 “Racism is Always-On: L.A.
 Flood‘s Procedural Rhetoric” forthcoming from electronic book review.

-“Tournedo Gorge,” a digital poem, is published in Ailementum: the Literature of Food (winter 2013).
+“Tournedo Gorge,” a digital poem, published in Ailementum: the Literature of Food (winter 2013).

 “Geolocative Storytelling Off the Map” at “Electrifying Literature: Affordances and Constraints,” the Electronic Literature Organization Conference, Jun.
 20-23, 2012.
 University of West Virginia: Morgantown, West Virginia.